James W. Attridge

 Private Practice

-• Represented Corning Incorporated in the auto part criminal investigation and follow-on civil MDL.
+• Represented Corning Inc. in the auto parts criminal investigation and follow-on civil multidistrict litigation (MDL).

-• Represented global industrial company in an international cartel investigation involving the European Commission and number of other global enforcement agencies.
+• Represented a global industrial company in an international cartel investigation involving the European Commission and other global enforcement agencies.

-• Defended pharmaceutical company in antitrust conduct investigation resulting in the government’s suspension of the investigation.
+• Defended a pharmaceutical company in antitrust conduct investigation resulting in the government’s suspension of the investigation.

-• Advised parties and non-parties in global merger review in support of transactions in industries from beer to semi-conductors.
+• Advised parties and third parties in global merger reviews in support of transactions across a range of industries, from beer to semi-conductors.

 Honors